Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.regionAutoscalers.patch({ project: "project", region: "region",  });

 /*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.regionAutoscalers.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

+/*
 Updates an autoscaler in the specified project using the data included in the request.
 */